 As I conclude today’s post, I want to remind everyone that no matter where you stand in your life – only you can seek out the answers of life.
 Nobody else is responsible for helping to find your way “towards the light.”
-But, unfortunately, it’s not something society teaches us, nor is it anything our politicians particularly care for.
+But, unfortunately, it’s not something society teaches us, nor is it anything our politicians or business leaders particularly care for.

 After all, those who are greedy and truly selfish love having ignorant members of our community.
 Therefore, you must remain vigilant and steadfast in protecting your moral compass, health, wealth, and well-being.
 How you do this is up to you to decide.